Last updated June 2021

 Our Ratings Tables for window washing services show ratings for companies that specialize in this task.
 We also have ratings of companies that clean carpets and rugs.

-Our surveys asked customers of area window washing services (primarily Checkbook and Consumer Reports subscribers) to rate companies “inferior,” “adequate,” or “superior” on several questions: “doing work properly,” “promptness,” “letting you know cost early,” “neatness,” and “overall quality.”
-For each company that received at least 10 ratings, our Ratings Tables report the percent of customers who rated it “superior” (as opposed to “adequate” or “inferior”) on each question.
+We surveyed area consumers and asked them to rate window washing services they had used “inferior,” “adequate,” or “superior” on several questions: “doing work properly,” “promptness,” “letting you know cost early,” “neatness,” and “overall quality.”
+For each company that received at least 10 ratings, Our Ratings Tables report the percent of customers who rated it “superior” (as opposed to “adequate” or “inferior”) on each question.

-While customers rate window washing services, on average, higher than housecleaning companies, this probably has less to do with the quality of the companies than with the relative difficulty of the jobs: It’s easier to do a great job washing windows than to clean an entire home.
+While customers rate window washing services, on average, higher than housecleaning companies, this probably has less to do with the quality of the companies than with the relative difficulty of the jobs: It’s easier to do a shining job washing windows than to clean an entire home.

 Our Ratings Tables also show counts of complaints we gathered from the Better Business Bureau (BBB) for a recent three-year period and complaint rates relative to the volume of work companies do.
 For more information on reported complaint counts and rates, click here.

-The price comparison scores indicate that it pays to shop around: The highest priced company charged prices that were, on average, more than two times higher than the lowest priced company.
+The price comparison scores reported on our Ratings Tables indicate that it pays to shop around: The highest-priced company charged prices that were, on average, more than double those of the lowest-priced company.

 Our researchers found it was simple to get price quotes for window cleaning.
 You can create a list of your windows, with estimates of their sizes, and email it to companies to request prices.
 Many companies will now do drive-bys, or use Google Maps and real estate websites to check what you have and calculate price estimates.
 Either way, make sure companies know the number of individual panes you have in each window.
 The more panes, the longer it takes to do the work, which increases costs.